candrewlee14/webman/README.md

 ## Check Packages & Test Locally

-You can create new package recipes by adding a simple `[PKG_NAME].yaml` file in a cloned [webman-pkgs](https://github.com/candrewlee14/webman-pkgs) directory.
+You can create new package recipes by adding a simple recipe file in a cloned [webman-pkgs](https://github.com/candrewlee14/webman-pkgs) directory.
 Check if it is in a valid format with `webman check [WEBMAN-PKGS-DIR]`.

 Next, you can test installing your local recipes with the `--local-recipes` flag on the `add` command, like `webman add [PKG_NAME] -l [WEBMAN-PKGS-DIR]`.